-Dallas' Best Memorial Day Weekend Events — Have A Picnic at The Eye and Dip Into Limited-Capacity Pool Parties | PaperCity Magazine
+Dallas' Best Memorial Day Weekend Events — Dip Into Limited-Capacity Pool Parties or Have a Virtual Paint Party | PaperCity Magazine

-Dallas’ Best Memorial Day Weekend Events — Have A Picnic at The Eye and Dip Into Limited-Capacity Pool Parties
+Dallas’ Best Memorial Day Weekend Events — Dip Into Limited-Capacity Pool Parties or Have a Virtual Paint Party

-There's Lots to Do Outside During the Long Holiday WeekendBY Megan Ziots // 05.18.20
+There's Lots to Do During the Long Holiday WeekendBY Megan Ziots // 05.18.20

-The Joule is hosting a socially distanced picnic at The Eye this Friday.
-(Courtesy of The Joule)

 The Adolphus hotel is re-opening its pool this Memorial Day.
 (Courtesy of Adolphus)